apache/tvm-rfcs/rfcs/0049-managed-jenkins-infrastructure-for-tvm.md

 ## Ownership

-We propose that the Infrastructure-as-Code repository for this system be open-sourced but that the maintenance be delegated to a set of volunteers in the community.
-IaC operations will be launched in practice from GitHub Actions inside a new e.g. `tlcpack/ci-*` repositories.
-Cloud credentials will be provided to the IaC repository (stored privately, accessible to those community volunteers involved with CI operations) to enable maintenance access to the fleet of nodes.
+We propose that the Infrastructure-as-Code repository for this system be open-sourced and that maintenance of the repository be handled by TVM committers.
+Once the system is operational, IaC operations will be launched from GitHub Actions inside new e.g. `tlcpack/tvm-ci-*` repositories.
+We will create the following repositories:

+* `tlcpack/tvm-ci-packer` - Contains Packer build scripts for the AMI base images used by the executors.
+* `tlcpack/tvm-ci-terraform` - Contains Terraform infrastructure-as-code which documents how cloud services are configured.
+* `tlcpack/tvm-ci-ansible` - Contains Ansible infrastructure-as-code which documents how the software on each node is configured.

+The set of users who can write to these repositories are the TVM committers.
+Cloud credentials will be provided to these IaC repositories (stored privately, accessible to TVM committers) to enable maintenance access to the fleet of nodes.

+These IaC repositories will be placed under the `tlcpack` organization initially while we experiment with maintaining the system and come to a full understanding of what's needed from GitHub.
+After the new CI has been in production for some time (e.g. in Q2 2022), we will assess these needs and decide whether it's feasible to move it into a repository underneath the `apache` organization.
+This RFC doesn't intend to remove any documentation on how unit tests are run from the TVM repository--the project expects that sufficient documentation should exist in `apache/tvm` to run unit tests and that the IaC here serves, for now, to reflect that documentation into automated test infrastructure.

 ## Alternatives